noahlevenson/lissajous-uncurve/readme.md

 To exit, press any key.

-The Lissajous figure can be responsively scaled.
-Resize the terminal window and its amplitude values will adjust automatically.
+To responsively scale the Lissajous figure, resize the terminal window and its amplitude values will adjust automatically.

 Some figures to try: